-When a new countries currency exchange market opens often the first few minutes sees some larger price fluctuation as traders enter the market factoring in movements that have occurred in previous markets.
-This also impacts that currencies traded from the AUD, JPY, EUR, GBP to the USD.
+When a new country’s currency exchange market often opens, the first few minutes will see some larger price fluctuation as traders enter the market factoring in movements that have occurred in previous markets.
+This also impacts the currencies traded from the AUD, JPY, EUR, and GBP to the USD.

-Countries reserve banks such as the RBA make rate announcements at the same day of the month and a set time.
+Countries’ central banks such as the RBA make rate announcements on the same day of the month and at a set time.
 These announcements directly impact relevant currency pairs and increase currency trading.
 Knowing the key reserve bank dates and times is critical for any trader.

 Like the reserve bank announcements, government departments regularly release economic performance figures from terms of trade to warehouse orders and production.
 Like rate announcements, these directly impact currency pairings and can see large fluctuations.
-Over 2015 the Chinese announcements have worldwide led to the largest fluctuations.
+In 2015, the Chinese announcements led to the largest fluctuations worldwide’

 What Australian Forex Broker Features Suit Traders?

-Without leverage making sizeable profit or losses would be near impossible.
-While leverage is a great benefit when foreign exchange trading it also increases your risk profile.
-Only those with experienced trading activity and a high level of risk appetite should accept a brokers maximum leverage.
+Without leverage, making sizeable profits or losses would be near impossible.
+While leverage is a great benefit when foreign exchange trading, it also increases your risk profile.
+Only those with experienced trading activity and a high level of risk appetite should accept a broker’s maximum leverage.

-There are two ways CFDsbrokers make money.
-One way is through spreads which is the difference between the buy and sell rate.
-The second way is set commissions based on trading volume.
-It’s important to work out the volume you plan to trade and then working out based on average spreads/commissions which broker will provide you the best value for money.
-Generally, ECN brokers which allow you to make trades directly without liquidity providers offer lower spreads than market makers.
+There are two ways CFD brokers make money.
+One way is through spreads which is the difference between the buy and sell rates.
+The second way is to set commissions based on trading volume.
+It’s important to work out the volume you plan to trade and then work out which broker will provide you with the best value for money.
+This can be based on average spreads/commissions.
+Generally, ECN brokers which allow you to make trades directly without liquidity providers, offer lower spreads than market makers.

 With currency markets existing often overseas, having fast connections to these markets is critical when individuals trade forex.
-Making sure that your fx broker not only has fast connections to overseas markets (eg through optic fiber cables) combined with fast servers will help give you the edge when trading outside of Australian market hours.
-It also reduced events such as slippage which is when your order is filled lower/higher than when you placed the order due to the delays in execution speeds.
-Some brokers have one-click trading which allows you to execute you trades with one click thus saving time.
-Pepperstone offer some of the fastest execution speeds in the industry.
+Making sure that your Fx broker not only has fast connections to overseas markets (e.g. through optic fibre cables) combined with fast servers will help give you the edge when trading outside of Australian market hours.
+It also reduces slippages.
+This happens when your order is filled lower/higher than when you placed the order due to the delays in execution speeds.
+Some brokers have one-click trading, which allows you to execute your trades with one click, thus saving time.
+Pepperstone offers some of the fastest execution speeds in the industry.

-While all forex brokers offer stop/loss features when trading it is possible to exceed loss levels set due to slippage.
-Due to the high levels of risk this presents day traders may select a broker that offers guaranteed stop loss orders.
+While all forex brokers offer stop/loss features when trading, it is possible to exceed loss levels set due to slippage.
+Because of the high levels of risk, traders may select a broker that offers guaranteed stop-loss orders.
 This means they can’t lose more than a set amount for a trade.
-Another fail-safe brokers offer is negative balance protection.
-This is where broker automatically exit CFDs traders from the market when their deposit level reaches $0 balance.
+Another fail-safe broker’s offer is negative balance protection.
+This is where brokers automatically exit CFDs traders from the market when their deposit level reaches a $0 balance.
 Even if slippage does occur, the broker pays the difference.
-Reading the risk warnings of brokers is important prior to trading currency.
+Reading the risk warnings of brokers is important before trading currency.

 It is also important to understand what country regulates the broker.
-Australian regulation is considered one of the premium regulators requiring brokers to have training requirements and to segregate clients funds into separate accounts.
-Like with any investment product, if it’s too good to be true, it normally is.
-Play it say and ensure the broker make sure they have an Australian Financial Services Licence and has a good reputation and market share.
+Australian regulation is considered one of the premium regulators requiring brokers to have training requirements and to segregate clients’ funds into separate accounts.
+As with any investment product, if it’s too good to be true, it normally is.
+Play it safe by ensuring the broker has an Australian Financial Services Licence with a good reputation and market share.
 All brokers trading in Australia such as IC Markets and Pepperstone are regulated by ASIC (Australian Securities Investment Commission).
 These brokers hold an AFSL licence.

 Most brokers will offer a range of day trading accounts to suit your needs.
-These will typically include standard accounts which will have a fee for each trade executed instead of commission.
+These will typically include standard accounts, which will have a fee for each trade executed instead of a commission.
 These accounts tend to be best if you wish to keep your trade costs simple.
-Brokers will often have a second type of account which will base transaction cost on commission.
-These accounts are best for high volume forex traders as there can be substantial savings when trading using commission.
+Brokers will often have a second type of account, which will base commissions on transactions.
+These accounts are best suited for high-volume forex traders, as there can be substantial savings when trading using a commission.

 When you open a new trading account, the broker will require a minimum deposit.
-Some broker do not require any deposit to simply open account while others have a minimum $200.
+Some brokers do not require any deposit to simply open an account while others have a minimum of $200.
 You will need to add some funds if you do want to execute actual trades.

-Good brokers offer resources such as forex training materials, forex markets review, forex news to help you learn about forex trading and happenings in the forex world.
-A comprehensive video tutorial series is offered by IC markets to help you get started with your trading education.
+Good brokers offer resources such as forex training materials, forex markets reviews, and forex news to help you learn about forex trading and happenings in the forex world.
+A comprehensive video tutorial series is offered by IC Markets to help you get started with your trading education.
 There is also a range of technical analysis resources.